deployd/deployd/docs/context.md

 A `Context` is built from a request and response and passed to a matching `Resource` by the `Router`.
 This might originate from an external http request or a call to an **internal client** from a `Script`.

-## Faux Contexts
+## Mock Contexts

 Contexts may be created without a real request and response such as during an internal request using the `dpd` object.

-**TODO: need more info here on internal contexts**
+See: `internalClient` for more info.

 ## Class: Context